boltops-tools/ufo/docs/_docs/load-balancer.md

 ## Conventions

 By convention, if the container name is 'web' in the task definition.
-If the ECS service does not yet exist, the deploy automatically create a load balancer.
+Deployments of new services will automatically create a load balancer.
 The prompt can be bypassed with `--elb=false` for web containers.

     ufo ship demo-web --elb=false